ChainSafe/gossamer/docs/docs/usage/import-runtime.md

 # Launching a chain with a custom runtime

 The main use-case of the Polkadot Host is to create a standalone chain that may be converted to a parachain later.
 To do this, you need to have a compiled wasm runtime available for your chain.
-This can be created using <a target="_blank" rel="noopener noreferrer" href="https://substrate.dev/docs/en/knowledgebase/runtime/frame">FRAME</a>, a domain-specific language used for creating runtimes.
+This can be created using [FRAME](https://substrate.dev/docs/en/knowledgebase/runtime/frame), a domain-specific language used for creating runtimes.

 Once you have your runtime ready and compiled into a wasm binary, it is ready to be used with Gossamer.